\"Writing.Com

 Rated: E | (5.0)

-Hello Madhulika _welcome to WDC.
-I am Just an Ordinary Boo! and I am going to be reviewing your piece as a gesture of friendliness, please accept it in the same spirit with which it is offered.
+Hello Madhulika Author Icon_welcome to WDC.
+I am Just an Ordinary Boo!
+Author Icon and I am going to be reviewing your piece as a gesture of friendliness, please accept it in the same spirit with which it is offered.

 *Flower5* The Title: Anybody who is familiar with my reviewing knows I place great stress on the power of a well-chosen title.
 I think this one satisfied me on most counts.
 It was an unusual subject choice for a poem, interesting to most of those who have suffered these woes, and in the end, succinctly apt.